-Artificial Intelligence in Car Manufacturing
+Artificial Intelligence in the Automotive Industry

 The automotive industry faces challenges; design teams in automotive companies are under pressure.
 Can artificial intelligence (AI) help product design teams in the automotive industry?
 How can supply chains become more efficient with AI and data science?